 - achievements in medical education

-Successful applicants will be notified at least four months in advance of the regional Update in Medicine conference.
-The lecturer will receive a plaque from the president of the RCP and be invited to the 2020 Harveian Oration and Dinner.
-There will also be an overall winner awarded, and they will be invited to present at the opening plenary session at Medicine 2020.
+The lecturer will receive a plaque from the president of the RCP and be invited to the Harveian Oration and dinner.
+There will also be an overall winner awarded, and they will be invited to present at the opening plenary session at Medicine 2021.
 In addition, the RCP will be producing an online yearbook of the 2020 Turner-Warwick lecturers.

 Abstracts should be submitted using the online abstract submission form and will require a consultant supporting statement.
-Please note that it is possible to register your interest and submit an abstract later.
 All abstracts will be anonymised for the assessment process.

 Please note that although you do not need to be an RCP subscribing member to apply, all winning applicants will be offered free RCP membership for one year (either on renewal or as a new member).